OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 | source  | Source object          | The source contains the data for identifying and trusting the CMP that signed lastly the Preferences.<br /> <table><tr><th>Field</th><th>Type</th><th>Details</th></tr><tr><td>domain</td><td>String</td><td>The domain of the CMP.</td></tr><tr><td>timestamp</td><td>Integer</td><td>The timestamp of the signature.</td></tr><tr><td>signature</td><td>String</td><td>Encoded signature in UTF-8 of the CMP.</td></tr></table>|
 <!--partial-end-->

-### Step 3: Generate the Seeds
+### Step 3: Generate the Seed

-The Seed is the association of the Pseudonymous-Identifiers and the Preferences of the user for a given Addressable Content.
-The Ad Server must generate this association and sign it.
+The Seed is the association of the User Id and Preferences with an ad slot.
+The Publisher must generate the Seed and sign it.
-Once generated, a Contracting Party - including the Ad Server- in possession of a Seed can share it with another party via Transmissions (see the next steps).
-A Seed is signed by the Ad Server for audit purposes.

-Here is the composition of a Seed:
+The composition of a Seed is:

 <!--partial-begin { "files": [ "seed-optimized-table.md" ] } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->